 The updated "Keeping Children Safe in Education" Guidance (Sep16) clarifies the distinction between a concern about a child, and a child in danger or immediate risk of harm.
 Concerns should be discussed with the DSL.
-Staff may refer directly in exceptional circumstances if the young person is in danger or at risk of harm and the DSI is not available or does not agree.

-If a child or young person is in immediate danger or risk of harm, a referral should be made to The Integrated Front Door team (formerly CADT) and/or the police immediately.
+If a child or young person is in immediate danger or risk of harm, a referral should be made to CADT and/or the police immediately.